SterlingChin/test-repo/README.md

 What if the user wants to know on which day a lesson would be active?
 Right now all they know is that some lessons are active somewhere in the schedule.
 Let's fix this!

 ### 7.1 Adding functionality

 * Add a new property onto our directive's scope object.
-..* Call this property `dayAlert`.
+  * Call this property `dayAlert`.
-..* Pass this property a function.
+  * Pass this property a function.
 Remember that we want to use the `'&'` instead of the `'='`.

-Now that we have that property on our directive's scope object, we need to give it a value (function),
+Now that we have that property on our directive's scope object, we need to give it a value (function):

 * Go back to our `lessonCtrl` and write a new function named `announceDay()`.
-..* It should take two parameters: lesson and day.
+  * It should take two parameters: lesson and day.
-..* It should alert `lesson + ' is active on ' + day + '.'`.
+  * It should alert `lesson + ' is active on ' + day + '.'`.

 Our next step is to pass this new function as an attribute on our directive.
 Don't forget that Angular will swap camelCase (from your directive's scope object) to snake-case in your html!
 The directive element inside your index.html should now look something like this: